A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Introduction

 Here, we propose a novel hybridization strategy in order to accelerate the solution of the large-scale linear system arising from the upwind DG discretization of time-harmonic problems with iterative procedures.
 This strategy, which we call the CHDG method, uses the characteristic variables defined at the interface between the elements as the hybrid variables, as opposed to the Dirichlet traces in the standard HDG method.
 This alternative choice of hybrid variable leads to favorable properties for the resulting reduced system and to more efficient iterative solution procedures in comparison with the standard hybridization strategy.
 Specifically, the reduced system can be written in the form

-where $g$ corresponds to the characteristic variables, $\Pi$ is an exchange operator swapping the variables at the interfaces, and $\TS$ is scattering operator related to the solution of local element-wise problems.
+where $g$ corresponds to the characteristic variables, $\Pi$ is an exchange operator swapping the variables at the interfaces, and $\TS$ is a scattering operator related to the solution of local element-wise problems.
 The iteration operator $\Pi\TS$ is a strict contraction, so that the system is well-posed and can be solved with a simple fixed-point iteration.

 Interestingly, the form of the reduced system~\eqref{eqn:fixedPoint} closely resembles the ultra-weak variational formulation (UWVF) employed in Trefftz discretizations of time-harmonic problem~\cite{cessenat1998application}.
 In fact, our reduced system inherits many of the favorable properties of UWVF matrices.
 The advantage of our approach though, is that it simply relies on polynomial basis functions instead of local solutions.
 As a result, volume right-hand sides and heterogeneous media can be readily considered \cite{hesthaven2007nodal}.
-Besides, the mesh can be refined and the discretization order increased without the conditioning issues typically appearing for plane wave basis functions, see e.g.~\cite{huttunen2002computational,gabard2007discontinuous,barucq2021local,pernet2022ultra,parolin2022stable}.
+Besides, the mesh can be refined, and the discretization order increased without the conditioning issues typically appearing for plane wave basis functions, see e.g.~\cite{huttunen2002computational,gabard2007discontinuous,barucq2021local,pernet2022ultra,parolin2022stable}.
+To avoid these issues, quasi-Trefftz methods with polynomial basis functions are currently investigated, see e.g.~\cite{imbert2023three}.
+The UWVF has been tested with polynomial basis functions in \cite{fure2020discontinuous,monk2010hybridizing}.